fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/tuxedo-os.md

 * Had issues logging in one day for some reason
   * needed to restart machine
   * atm not sure why, could be either an update issue (had updates requiring restart after I got on) or a KVM issue (switched back to this machine from work laptop right before it happened)
+  * 8/15 update: definitely from the KVM, was able to login, it just didn't show that any characters were being typed
 * one chrome crash
   * hopefully it stays at that instead of doing what fedora kde did